 Progress of parents and children is reported directly to the Court by the case manager and the CASA respectively.
 The CASA will assist the parent with filing petitions for increases in visitation when it is appropriate to do so.
 The CASA will also provide referrals for parenting programs, family therapy, housing, clothing and food pantries.

 The Family Treatment Court employs a Department of Social Services liaison who facilitates communication between FTC and Child Protective Services.
 The liaison also assists parents with Medicaid and public assistance issues.

-Download the FTC brochure: EAC Family Treatment Court Brochure
+Download our brochure: Family Treatment Court brochure